alibaba/higress/plugins/wasm-cpp/extensions/jwt_auth/README_EN.md

 The above figure is the business process sequence diagram when the gateway uses JWT for authentication, and the following we will describe the steps marked in the figure in detail in words:

-1. The client initiates an authentication request to the API gateway, usually carrying the terminal user's username and password in the request;
+1. The client initiates an authentication request to the API gateway, usually carrying the end user's username and password in the request;

 2. The gateway forwards the request directly to the backend service;